leftieFriele/wikipedia-lookup-addon/README.md

+Wikipedia Lookup Add-on

-This is the addons add-on.
-It contains:
+* This is a port of the original addon

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+* By no means finished yet... work in progress